salesforcecli/plugin-org/messages/clone.md

 # error.sandboxNameQueryFailed

 Unable to find the ID of the sandbox "%s" that's defined in the definition file or as a command line argument.

+# error.bothSourceIdAndLicenseTypeProvided

+You can't specify both `SourceId` and `LicenseType` in the definition file at the same time.

+# error.bothSourceSandboxNameAndLicenseTypeProvided

+You can't specify both `SourceSandboxName` and `LicenseType` in the definition file at the same time.